alibaba/jstorm/docs/jstorm-doc/quickstart_cn/Deploy/Standalone.md

 ---
-title: Standalone JStorm Deploy
+title: Standalone模式安装
 is_beta: false

-sub-nav-group: Deploy
+sub-nav-group: Deploy_cn
-sub-nav-id: Standalone
+sub-nav-id: Standalone_cn
-sub-nav-pos: 1
+sub-nav-pos: 2
 ---

 * This will be replaced by the TOC